 then it is necessary to use a builder for the initramfs (ie the ramdisk, which is executed by the bootloader before loading the kernel), there are different tools for each distro (for Arch Linux, for example, it exists

 ), search the web!
-Then the image obtained (* .img extension) must be copied to / boot (#)
+Then the resulting image (* .img extension) will need to be copied to / boot (#)

 finally, after copying the ramdisk to / boot, it is necessary to update the bootloader (it is possible to update the GRUB bootloader with the following command)